 - Boil or steam potatoes.

-- While potatoes are cooking, cut tomatoes in chunks and transfer to your salad bowl.
+- While potatoes are cooking, cut tomatoes and transfer to your salad bowl.

 - Mix all ingredients for the dressing except the olive oil.
 Drizzle in oil while constantly whisking until emulsified.

 - Drain and cut the potatoes to bite size pieces if necessary.
 Add everything to a salad bowl and stir gently to combine.